Oak Hill Academy (New Jersey): Languages

-For grades Pre-K-8, they all take a language.
-For grades Pre-K to 4, they take French.
-In upper school, grades 5-7, French is taken one half of the year, and Spanish is taken the other half.
-But in 8th grade, the students get to choose whichever language they like best to take for the whole year.
-French and Spanish 8th graders are ready for French and Spanish 2, 2 honors and at times French or Spanish 3 in high school depending upon the curriculum.
-Oak Hill Academy offers a two-year Latin program in the 7th and 8th grade.
+Oak Hill Academy provides a comprehensive language program for students from Pre-K through 8th grade.
+From Pre-K to 4th grade, all students study French.
+In the upper school (grades 5-7), students alternate between French and Spanish on a semester basis.
+By 8th grade, students have the option to choose between French or Spanish to study for the entire year.
+The program prepares students who choose French or Spanish in 8th grade for French 2, Spanish 2, and in some cases, French or Spanish 3 classes in high school, depending on the curriculum.
+The school also offers a two-year Latin program for 7th and 8th graders.

-Lower School
+Lower school

 Beginning with a full-day kindergarten program, the curriculum is designed with the stages of child development in mind.
 Traditional areas of reading, writing, mathematics, science, and social studies are taught in a hands-on manner.
 These basic areas are complemented by Orff music, drama, computer science, art, library, physical education, French.
-An innovative enrichment program offers changing themes in a special "HandsOn/HeadsOn" room where real-life activities are based on grade level curriculum.
+An enrichment program offers changing themes in a special "HandsOn/HeadsOn" room where real-life activities are based on grade level curriculum.

-Pre-Kindergarten
+Pre-kindergarten

 Learning and self-confidence are encouraged through discovery and play with an emphasis on all aspects of childhood development.
-Well-equipped interest areas allow for multisensory involvement of the student in inter-disciplinary subjects.
-The reading and math programs are an excellent preparation for the lower school curriculum.
+Interest areas allow for multisensory involvement of the student in inter-disciplinary subjects.
+The reading and math programs prepare students for the lower school curriculum.

 Policy

-Dress Code
+Dress code

-Oak Hill is a private school with a uniform dress code.
-For girls, they must wear the navy blue school sweater, skirts (in blue tan or gray), blouses (blue, yellow, pink, white, tan), and shoes.
+Oak Hill has a uniform dress code.
+Girls must wear the navy blue school sweater, skirts (in blue tan or gray), blouses (blue, yellow, pink, white, tan), and shoes.
 No sneakers are permitted (except during gym).
 During the winter, girls may wear pants in the same three colors.
 Boys must wear the school sweater, pants (in blue, tan or gray), shirts (blue, tan, pink, yellow, white), shoes, and a tie and belt.